 If you use both variables and variable groups, you'll have to use

 variables: - group: my-variable-group - name: my-bare-variable value: 'value of my-bare-variable'

-You must link your variable groups in the UI before they'll be available to your pipeline.
-This is a security feature: if you only had to name the variable group in YAML, then anyone who can push code to your repository could extract the contents of secrets in the variable group).
+Next you must authorize the variable group (this is a security feature: if you only had to name the variable group in YAML, then anyone who can push code to your repository could extract the contents of secrets in the variable group).
 To do this, or if you encounter a resource authorization error in your build, use one of the following techniques:

 YAML builds are not yet available on TFS.

 You access the value of the variables in a linked variable group in exactly

 the same way as variables you define within the pipeline itself.

 For example, to access the value of a variable named customer in a variable group linked to the pipeline,

 $(customer) in a task parameter or a script.
 However, secret variables (encrypted variables and key vault variables)